 Research supported so far:

-- Aims to demonstrate that simple blood tests can replace invasive tumour biopsies
+- Aimed to demonstrate that simple blood tests can replace invasive tumour biopsies

 - Potential to revolutionise diagnosis and treatment of the disease